scvalex/ltc/docs/final.md

 explained in Section \ref{sec:design}, cases can be made for different technologies and interfaces, since each has its own advantages and disadvantages.
-In light of this, we have opted for a decoupled architecture, where components interact with one another only through well-defined APIs.
-We provide flexibility by offering multiple choice of components for satisfying each role in an LTc system.
+In light of this, we have opted for a decoupled architecture, where components interact with each other only through well-defined APIs.
+We provide flexibility by offering multiple choices of components for satisfying each role in an LTc system.

 Fundamentally, there are only a few kinds of components in LTc: stores, which are responsible for storing data, adapters, which re-expose the store interface in different ways, and abstract network interfaces, which form a layer between LTc and real networks.
-Because LTc is written in Haskell, the APIs for these components is specified with type-classes.
+Because LTc is written in Haskell, the APIs for these components are specified with type classes.

 Stores expose the key-value store API described in Section
 \ref{sec:kv-store}.
 They are responsible for storing values